sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 In order to provision clusters on Azure, Cloudbreak must be able to assume a sufficient Azure role ("Owner" or "Contributor") via Cloudbreak credential:

-* Your account must have the "[Owner](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-built-in-roles#owner)" role in the subscription in order to [create a Cloudbreak credential](#create-cloudbreak-credential) using the interactive credential method.
+* Your account must have the "[Owner](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-built-in-roles#owner)" role (or a role with equivalent permissions) in the subscription in order to [create a Cloudbreak credential](#create-cloudbreak-credential) using the interactive credential method.

-* Your account must have the "[Contributor](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-built-in-roles#contributor)" role (or higher) in the subscription in order to [create a Cloudbreak credential](#create-cloudbreak-credential) using the app-based credential method.
+* Your account must have the "[Contributor](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-built-in-roles#contributor)" role (or a role with equivalent permissions) in the subscription in order to [create a Cloudbreak credential](#create-cloudbreak-credential) using the app-based credential method.
+The role must be assigned to the app that you register in Cloudbreak.

 To check the roles in your subscription, log in to your Azure account and navigate to **Subscriptions**.